Associate Head Coach

 Williams' wife, the former Cory Sivertson, also a setter, was the first volleyball player inducted into the Baylor Hall of Fame, ending her career holding 18 Baylor records, many of which still stand today.
 Williams credits his successes on the volleyball court to Cory's success, knowledge, and influence.

 Jason and Cory have two children, Callie and Barrett.
-Entering her junior season, Callie is a member of the Baylor volleyball team.
+Entering her senior season, Callie is a member of the Baylor volleyball team.